The supply chain is much different now -- and not in a good way.

-Your furniture shouldn’t pose a threat to users’ health and safety.
+Your furniture shouldn’t pose a threat to guest and staff health and safety.

 7. Meet Face-to-Face

-If there are any issues, you can meet with your manufacturer in person.
-You won’t have to worry about different times zones, language barriers, or cultural missteps.
+If there are any issues, using a hotel casegoods manufacturer in the USA opens the doors to meeting in person.
+You won’t have to worry about major gaps in times zones, language barriers, or cultural missteps.

 And an added bonus: your manufacturer can be there in person to help with installation and other post-manufacturing needs.